Binary Population and Spectral Synthesis

 - Eldridge, Izzard & Tout, 2008, MNRAS, 384, 1109.
 The effect of massive binaries on stellar populations and supernova progenitors.

-Current members of the BPASS team:
+Principle Investigators of the BPASS project:

 - JJ Eldridge: j.eldridge [at] auckland.ac.nz